Skip to content

 The consume Pattern

 The consume method is a generator that yields jobs one at a time.
+It polls the queue continuously and sleeps when empty, so you need no outer loop.
 Each job must be explicitly completed or failed:

 python